openzipkin/brave/instrumentation/messaging/RATIONALE.md

 By re-using known working practice, we have less risk in abstraction.

 ## Message ID

+### Why would someone tag message ID?
-In practice, the message ID is used for deletion, visibility control, retrieval, correlation, duplicate detection or a combination of these.
+The message ID allows deletion, visibility control, retrieval, correlation, duplicate detection or a combination of these use cases.

+The purpose of the Message ID, as defined here, is a correlation between one "send" event and any number of "receive" events.
+Not all operations can bet tracked in one trace.
+Some consumers log, but don't trace.
+Others break traces, or trace in different systems.
+Moreover, this project doesn't trace all operations.
+With the message ID, processes curious about an ACK or NACK can find logs related to those operations, even if the logs do not include trace IDs.

+### What are some examples of message IDs?
 We derive semantics by looking at multiple open source projects and cloud services, as well the special case of JMS.

 | System      | Kind     | Operation      | Direction | Field                       | Owner  | Scope      | Format
 |-------------|----------|----------------|-----------|-----------------------------|--------|------------|--------